iced-penguin/blog/README.md

 [Penguin's blog](https://penguin-note.tech/)

-A blog where I wirte about all sorts of things.
+A blog where I write about all sorts of things.
 (Written in Japanese)

 ## Write an article